8ta4/accent/README.md

 Press `Esc` to stop any playback.

 > How do I move the highlight to the next word?
-(Planned)

 Press `l` to move the highlight to the next word.
 This is inspired by the Vim command for moving the cursor right.

 > How do I move the highlight to the previous word?
-(Planned)

 Press `h` to move the highlight to the previous word.
 This is inspired by the Vim command for moving the cursor left.

 > How do I move the highlight to the last word of the line?
-(Planned)

 Press `$` to move the highlight to the last word of the line.
 This is inspired by the Vim command for moving the cursor to the end of the line.

 > How do I move the highlight to the first word of the line?
-(Planned)

 Press `0` to move the highlight to the first word of the line.
 This is inspired by the Vim command for moving the cursor to the beginning of the line.